aromeni/frameworks_and_languages_module/technical_report.md

 ### Decorators in NestJS

 Decorators in NestJS are a TypeScript feature used to modify the behaviour of classes or properties without altering the actual code.
-Decorators are used extensively in NestJS for routing, dependency injection, and module configuration.Decorators use the form @expression, where expression must evaluate to a function that will be called at runtime with information about the decorated declaration.
+Decorators are used extensively in NestJS for routing, dependency injection, and module configuration.
+Decorators use the form @expression, where expression must evaluate to a function that will be called at runtime with information about the decorated declaration.

 ```typescript
 @Controller('users')